quanty-bandit/qb.PrimeTween/README.md

 - Install at first time,if you haven't already done so previously, the package <mark>[unity-package-manager-utilities](https://github.com/sandolkakos/unity-package-manager-utilities.git)</mark> from the following url:
   [GitHub - sandolkakos/unity-package-manager-utilities: That package contains a utility that makes it possible to resolve Git Dependencies inside custom packages installed in your Unity project via UPM - Unity Package Manager.](https://github.com/sandolkakos/unity-package-manager-utilities.git)

+- Next, install the PrimeTween package from: https://github.com/KyryloKuzyk/PrimeTween.git
-- Next, install the package from the current package git URL.
+- Finaly, install the package from the current package git URL.

   All other dependencies of the package should be installed automatically.